-• A passing grade on any particular component of the course is not required for a student to pass the course as a whole.
+1. A passing grade on any particular component of the course is not required for a student to pass the course as a whole.

-- Students should be aware that generally no "make-up" exams will be given.
+2. Students should be aware that generally no "make-up" exams will be given.
 Any student who finds it necessary to miss an examination or assignment must notify the instructor in advance and produce a valid medical certificate or other required documentation in order to have the weighting moved to another piece of work.
-Note that deferred final examinations do not have to cover the same material or have the same format as the regular final examination. - Students should be aware of the academic regulations outlined in The University of Calgary Calendar. - Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within two weeks of work being returned to class.
-However, the earliest that grades will be discussed will be two days after the return of an assignment or examination. - Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered. - Anonymous or impolite e-mails will receive no response.
+Note that deferred final examinations do not have to cover the same material or have the same format as the regular final examination.

+3. Students should be aware of the academic regulations outlined in The University of Calgary Calendar.

+4. Students seeking reappraisal of a piece of graded term work should discuss their work with the instructor within two weeks of work being returned to class.
+However, the earliest that grades will be discussed will be two days after the return of an assignment or examination.

+5. Students will be responsible for all material listed on the course outline, regardless of whether or not the material has been covered in class, unless the instructor notifies the class that the material will not be covered.
-Students= Union Vice-President, Academic

-Laura Schultz Phone: 220-3911 E-mailuvpaca@ucalgary.ca
+Students?
+Union Vice-President, Academic Laura Schultz Phone: 220-3911 E-Maikuvpaca@ucalgary.ca

-Students= Union Faculty Representative (Social Sciences) Carina McDonald Phone: 220-3913 Office: MSC 251 E-mailocialscirep@su.ucalgary.ca
+Students?
+Union Faculty Representative (Social Sciences) Carina McDonald Phone: 220-3913 Office: MSC 251 E-Maikocialscirep@su.ucalgary.ca

-Society of Undergraduates in Economics (S.U.E.)
-E-mailocuecon@ucalgary.ca
+Society of Undergraduates in Economics (S.U.E.) www.fp.ucalgary.ca/econ